-Belloni and Chernozhukov (2011) studied the $\ell_1$ -penalized quantile regression under a high-dimensional setting and established a near-oracle property of the estimator.
-Wang, Wu and Li (2012) showed that the oracle property still holds when SCAD and MCP penalties are used.
-Zhao, Kolar and Liu (2014) provided a globally penalized framework for high-dimensional quantile regression models by employing adaptive $\ell_1$ penalties; this approach achieved consistent shrinkage of the regression quantile estimates across a continuous range of quantile levels.
-Belloni, Chernozhukov and Kato (2018) considered the robust inference of the regression coefficients of high-dimensional quantile regression models using an optimal instrument that is a residual from a density-weighted projection of the regressor of interest on other regressors.
-Zheng, Peng and He (2015) proposed a robust and uniformly honest inference in a high-dimensional quantile regression using a debiased composite quantile estimator.
+Belloni and Chernozhukov (2011) studied the l_1 -penalized quantile regression under a high-dimensional setting and established a near-oracle property of the estimator.
+Wang et al. (2012) showed that the oracle property still holds when SCAD and MCP penalties are used.
+Zhao et al. (2014) provided a globally penalized framework for high-dimensional quantile regression models by employing adaptive l_1 penalties; this approach achieved consistent shrinkage of the regression quantile estimates across a continuous range of quantile levels.
+Belloni et al. (2018) considered the robust inference of the regression coefficients of high-dimensional quantile regression models using an optimal instrument that is a residual from a density-weighted projection of the regressor of interest on other regressors.
+Zheng et al. (2015) proposed a robust and uniformly honest inference in a high-dimensional quantile regression using a debiased composite quantile estimator.

 Inspired by the work of Zhang and Zhang (2014) and Ning and Liu (2017), we consider the estimation of a preconceived low-dimensional parameter based on a projected score approach, and study its statistical inference under linear quantile regression models.
 In particular, our proposed approach is similar to the decorrelated score method of Ning and Liu (2017).
-In essence, these approaches extend the efficient score method for dealing with infinite-dimensional nuisance parameters in semiparametric models (Bickel et al. (1998)) to high-dimensional settings.
+In essence, these approaches extend the efficient score method for dealing with infinite-dimensional nuisance parameters in semiparametric models (Bickel et al. 1998) to high-dimensional settings.
 However, the decorrelated score method assumes a smooth loss function with second derivatives, which is not satisfied in the context of a quantile regression.